AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

    > You can initiate an ingestion to the destination environment only if you belong to the local **AEM administrators** group on the destination Cloud Service author service.
 If you are unable to start an ingestion, see [Unable to Start Ingestion](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md#unable-to-start-ingestion) for more details.

    * Choose the `Wipe` value
-     * The **wipe** option sets the destination's starting point of the ingestion.
-If enabled, the current content on the destination is replaced with the current version of AEM that is specified in Cloud Manager.
+     * The **Wipe** option sets the destination's starting point of the ingestion.
+If **Wipe** is enabled, the destination including all its content, is reset to the version of AEM that is specified in Cloud Manager.
 If not enabled, the destination maintains its current content as the starting point.
-     * Note that this option does **NOT** affect how the ingestion will be performed.
-In both wipe and non-wipe cases, the migration set will destructively overwrite the destination's content.
+     * Note that this option does **NOT** affect how the ingestion of content will be performed.
+Ingestion always uses a content replacement strategy and not a content merge strategy so, in both **Wipe** and **Non-Wipe** cases, the migration set will destructively overwrite the destination's content.
 For instance, if the migration set contains `/content/page1` and the destination already contains `/content/page1/product1`, the ingestion will remove the entire `page1` path and its subpages, including `product1`, and replace it with the content in the migration set.
-This means careful planning must be done when performing a non-wipe ingestion to a destination that contains any content that should be maintained.
+This means careful planning must be done when performing a **Non-Wipe** ingestion to a destination that contains any content that should be maintained.

    >[!IMPORTANT]
-   > If the setting **Wipe** is enabled for the ingestion, it deletes the entire existing repository and creates a repository into which you can ingest content.
-This workflow means that it resets all settings including permissions on the target Cloud Service instance.
+   > If the setting **Wipe** is enabled for the ingestion, it resets the entire existing repository including the user permissions on the target Cloud Service instance.
 This resetting is true also for an admin user added to the **administrators** group and that user must be added to the administrators group again to start an ingestion.

 1. Click **Ingest**.

    ![image](/help/journey-migration/content-transfer-tool/assets-ctt/cttcam22.png)

-1. You can then monitor the Ingestion phase from the Ingestion Jobs list view and use the ingestion's action menu to view the durations and log as the ingestion progresses.
+1. You can then monitor the ingestion from the Ingestion Jobs list view and use the ingestion's action menu to view the durations and log as the ingestion progresses.

    ![image](/help/journey-migration/content-transfer-tool/assets-ctt/cttcam23.png)